Jill Duggar’s Husband, Derick Dillard, To Address Health Issues On ‘Counting On’

 A photo posted by Jill Dillard (@jillmdillard) on

-As the Inquisitr previously reported, there’s one clear reason Derick looks so different from the way he did when he married Jill.
-In April 2015, he underwent major jaw surgery to have his palate expanded.
-The procedure, surgically assisted rapid palatal expansion (S.A.R.P.E.), involved cutting and fracturing bones in his mouth and fitting him with an orthopedic expanding appliance.
-He also got braces.
+As the Inquisitr previously reported, there’s one clear reason Derick looks so different from the way he did when he married Jill: He underwent major jaw surgery to have his palate expanded in April of 2015.
+The procedure, surgically assisted rapid palatal expansion (SARPE), involved cutting and fracturing bones in his mouth and fitting him with an orthopedic expanding appliance.
+Derick also got braces.

 A photo posted by Jill Dillard (@jillmdillard) on

-As Starcasm reports, Derick admitted that he lost weight after the surgery because he was only unable to eat soft foods.
-However, Jill Duggar’s most recent Instagram post proves that her husband isn’t currently noshing on Israel’s leftover baby food; he can know enjoy crispy treats like fried onion appetizers.
+As Starcasm reports, Derick admitted that he lost weight after the surgery because he was only able to eat soft foods.
+However, Jill Duggar’s most recent Instagram post proves that her husband isn’t currently noshing on Israel’s leftover baby food.
+As you can see, he can know enjoy crispy treats like fried onion appetizers.

 #myhubbyisthebest he started out by going grocery shopping, then surprised me with #flowers and a #datenight @derickdillard I love you babe! #bloominonion #grandparentshavethekid